The '90s were a fun time to grow up, with some great music to enjoy during formative years.

 This was pretty much the anthem for the summer of 1994 for me and my gang.
 The hot sweltering heat just meshed with the trippy nature of the music and melodies, coupled with the insane music video that featured a twisted take on suburbia, with Barbie dolls being rotisseried on grills, tweaked out housewives trying to cut live flopping fish, you know, typical nineties stuff that we all loved and enjoyed.
 If you were lucky enough to experience it.

 Sadly, shortly after this writing, Chris Cornell was found deceased soon after a Soundgarden performance on May 17, 2017.
-The cause of death was ruled suicide by hanging, and there was much speculation from his family as far as the anxiety medication Chris was on as a contributing factor, as one of the side effects of the drug he was prescribed is listed as suicidal thoughts and actions.
+The cause of death was ruled a suicide by hanging, and there was speculation from his family as far as the anxiety medication Chris was on as a contributing factor.
 Chris Cornell was a tremendous musician, singer, and songwriter with amazing vocal talents.
 R.I.P, Chris, you will be missed.